luxfi/docs/docs/dapps/smart-contracts/using-foundry-with-the-lux-c-chain.md

 ## Introduction

-This article shows how to deploy and interact with smart contracts using foundry on the [Fuji C-Chain](../../quickstart/fuji-workflow.md).
+This article shows how to deploy and interact with smart contracts using foundry on the [Testnet C-Chain](../../quickstart/testnet-workflow.md).

 [Foundry toolchain](https://github.com/foundry-rs/foundry) is a smart contract development toolchain written in Rust.